The increasing fragmentation of global science limits the diffusion of ideas: Materials and Methods

-The national citation preference network is a temporal network, independently constructed for each year.
-To avoid multiple hypothesis testing, we used the Holm step-down method\cite{holm1979simple} using Bonferroni adjustments as implemented in Statsmodels with $\alpha=0.01$.
-The aggregate network takes the network union of all time slices and adopts the sign of the most recent slice in which the edge appeared.
+The international citation preference network is a temporal network, with a snapshot layer generated for each publication year.
+To ensure statistical reliability, we include only country pairs with at least 50 cited publications in the relevant year, providing a sufficient number of data points for a robust preference to be expressed.
+To correct for multiple hypothesis testing across all country pairs in a given year, we used the Holm step-down method\cite{holm1979simple} using Bonferroni adjustments as implemented in Statsmodels with $\alpha=0.01$.
+Finally, we visualize the cumulative network which aggregates all yearly slices and assigns each edge the sign from the most recent year in which it appeared, reflecting the latest observed preference in the historical window.

-The community structure within the positive national citation preference network is found using the Degree Corrected Stochastic Block Model (DCSBM) as implemented in graphtool\cite{peixoto2017nonparametric}.
-Network centrality for the positive national citation preference network is found using the PageRank algorithm with a return probability of $\alpha=0.85$.
+The community structure within the positive international citation preference network is found using the Degree Corrected Stochastic Block Model (DCSBM) as implemented in graphtool\cite{peixoto2017nonparametric}.
+Network centrality for the positive international citation preference network is found using the PageRank algorithm with a return probability of $\alpha=0.85$.
+Finally, we characterize the inequality in the distribution of PageRank centrality across nodes using normalized entropy---a value between 0 and 1, where 1 indicates a perfectly uniform distribution (all nodes are equal) and 0 reflects extreme inequality, with influence concentrated in a small number of nodes.